ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 In this format, a single JSON object is interpreted as a single value.
 If input has several JSON objects (comma separated) they will be interpreted as a sepatate rows.

 This format can only be parsed for table with a single field of type [String](../sql-reference/data-types/string.md).
 The remaining columns must be set to  [DEFAULT](../sql-reference/statements/create/table.md#default) or [MATERIALIZED](../sql-reference/statements/create/table.md#materialized), or omitted.
-Once you collect whole JSON object to string you can use JSON fuctions to process it.
+Once you collect whole JSON object to string you can use [JSON functions](../sql-reference/functions/json-functions.md) to process it.

 **Example**